• Product development

 SaaS development meaning

 The main characteristics of SaaS development are that it’s on-demand and subscription-based, so your clients won’t need to upgrade their hardware or install it locally on their devices.
-SaaS solutions are often used by clients from connected devices using various APIs or an Internet browser, with all maintenance handled by the software vendor, making them accessible for everyone as long as there’s an internet connection.
+Clients often use SaaS solutions from connected devices through various APIs or an Internet browser, while the software vendor handles all maintenance, making them accessible to anyone with an internet connection.

 The thing about a SaaS application is that it gives you the opportunity to transform your idea into a marketable product, as we have done with DTangle, which requires a much smaller budget than building a customised application from scratch.

 Basically, the primary factors driving the SaaS platform’s popularity are its affordability and flexibility.
-As per Statista, the SaaS market is anticipated to grow at an annual growth rate of 14.4% from 2023 to 2028, reaching $282.2 billion in 2024 and $374.5 billion by 2028.
+Statista anticipates that the SaaS market will grow at an annual rate of 14.4% from 2023 to 2028, reaching $282.2 billion in 2024 and $374.5 billion by 2028.

 Because of this, developing SaaS applications for your clients and company can be a long-term, future-proof strategy to gain a competitive edge.